OverByThere/menuitem/README.md

 # Menuitem

-The menuitems API is a simple way to create a [Menuitem](https://developer.mozilla.org/en/XUL/PopupGuide/MenuItems), which can perform an action when clicked, and display state.
+The menuitems API is a simple way to create a menuitem, which can perform an action when clicked, and display state.

 ## Example